UPDATE HISTORY

 Went to the Dallas record show yesterday and found a few LPs

-and singles for sale, but nothing I didn't already have.
+but nothing I didn't already have.

 It's encouraging to just see some of the dealers offer their records for sale.